 The School Resource Officer (SRO) Program is recognized as one of the first community-based initiatives undertaken by the Edmonton Police Service — it is community policing in its purist form.

 In 1979, the EPS entered into a unique partnership with the Edmonton Public School Board and Edmonton Catholic School Board, creating a police presence within four Edmonton high schools.
-Today, the EPS is in partnership with the Edmonton Catholic School Board and the Edmonton Islamic Academy with SROs working across 12 schools in the city.
+Today, the EPS is in partnership with the Edmonton Catholic School Board with SROs working across 16 schools in the city.

 Over the past 40 years, the role of the School Resource Officer has changed dramatically.
 A primary function of the SRO today is to assist the school administration in ensuring a safe and caring place of learning for students and staff, balancing enforcement with prevention and intervention.

 The SRO position is a very rewarding experience for police members, as friendships develop over time with both students and staff.
 No two resource officers are the same, but each SRO will spend their time overseeing and participating in a myriad of different activities for the school.
 Our resource officers are committed to fostering partnerships among the Service, the school and surrounding community, ensuring safe environments to help build successful students.